How we decide to recall a food product

 Informing the public

-- Informing the public about high risk recalls is critical as consumers may have recalled product in their homes.
+The CFIA issues public warnings through the media to notify the public about high risk recalls and allergen recalls.
+Informing the public about high risk recalls is critical as consumers may have recalled food in their homes.

-After recalled product is removed from the marketplace, the agency continues to work with the processor, manufacturer or importer to ensure that any problems that led to the recall are resolved.
+Once the recall is complete and the recalled food has been removed from the marketplace, the CFIA continues to work with the processor, manufacturer or importer to ensure that any problems that led to the recall are resolved.

-A record of all recalls (Class I, II and III), including those that did not include a public warning, can be found in our Food recall reports.
+A record of all recalls (Class I, II and III), including those that did not include a public warning, can be found in our Food recall warnings and allergy alerts.

 - Date modified: